 - They’re ready to go back to bars/clubs

-For more information about summer/fall 2021 travel — including how people feel about COVID-19 safety protocols and returning to shared amenities — stay tuned for the full Hospitality Pulse Survey.
-The report will be available for download in July.
+For more information about summer/fall 2021 travel — including how people feel about COVID-19 safety protocols and returning to shared amenities — download the full U.S. Hospitality Pulse Survey.